ArghyaChatterjee/odrive_ros/README.md

 catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3.8
 ```

 4. First login as root user; to do this type sudo -i on the command line.
-Then go to the directory /usr/local/lib/python3.8/dist-packages/odrive/pyfibre/fibre (if you don't see it look for something similar).
+Then go to the directory /usr/local/lib/python3.8/dist-packages/odrive/pyfibre/fibre.
 In `protocol.py` add the following code:
 `class ChannelBrokenException(Exception):pass`.
 In `__init__.py` add the following code:`from .protocol import ChannelDamagedException, ChannelBrokenException`